vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 except where some other edition is specially referred to.
 Rgveda-prātisakhy&medited by Dr. Mangaldev Shastri in the

 Panjab Oriental series ( 1937 ).
 Rgvidhāna-edited by Dr. Meyor ( transliterated).
 Sabara's Bhāṣya on the Pārvamimāmsā-sutra ( vide Jaimini).
 Sakuntala of Kalidasa ( edited by Prof. Monier Williams).
-Samkarāoārya's bhāsya on the Vedāntagūtra (Nirnayasāgara
+Samkarāoārya's bhāsya on the Vedāntasūtra (Nirnayasāgara

 press, 1927).
 Sāradātilaka with the commentary of Raghavabhatta (Kashi